hubblec4/Matroska-Chapters-Specs/chapters.md

 Use for [WebVTT cue identifier storage](http://dev.w3.org/html5/webvtt/#webvtt-cue-identifier).

 ### ChapterTimeStart
 Timestamp of the start of `Chapter` with nanosecond accuracy.
+The start time stamps are equal to the chapter markers in the timeline.